911 (group): 1995: Formation

 Dancers Jimmy Constable and Simon "Spike" Dawbarn met in the early 1990s and were both later chosen to work as dancers on the late-night ITV music show The Hit Man and Her.
 In 1995, after seeing how successful Jason Orange, a former dancer on the show, had been with boy band Take That, Constable and Dawbarn put their own group together.
 At Carlisle's radio station CFM, they met Steve Gilmour, who had previously managed PJ & Duncan and Boyzone, and asked him to be their manager a few months later.
 After initially turning them down he decided to manage them but they were short of a singer and Lee Brennan was recruited at Gilmour's recommendation.
-After holding a launch party at the Pogoda nightclub in Carlisle, they moved into Gilmour's three-bedroom flat in the south side of Glasgow, 911 embarked on a tour of schools and under-18 clubs in the UK.
+After holding a launch party at the Pogoda nightclub in Carlisle, they moved into Gilmour's three-bedroom flat in the south side of Glasgow; 911 then embarked on a tour of schools and under-18 clubs in the UK.
 Having been turned down by record companies, 911 and their management team Backlash formed their own record label, Ginga Records, with funding from businessman Frank Shapiro.